 The Halloween Wine Cork Craft

-I have upcycled wine bottles into Halloween lights before, this time I focused on the corks.
+I have upcycled wine bottles into Halloween lights before; this time, I focused on the corks.

-It was fun creating this rogues gallery of Halloween figures from a mixture of upcycled wine corks and Champagne corks.
+It was fun creating this rogues gallery of Halloween figures from a mixture of upcycled wine and Champagne corks.
 They look like a rightly motley band of Halloween villains.
 I think they are more on the cute side of Halloween rather than spooky.

-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.

 What You Need

-- White paint – I just used some white latex paint I had leftover from decorating.
+- White paint – I used some white latex paint I had leftover from decorating.

 - Eyelet screws